Digital Twin-Centered Hybrid Data-Driven Multi-Stage Deep Learning Framework for Enhanced Nuclear Reactor Power Prediction: DATA AND RESULTS

 \subsubsection{Regression}

 The regression models were trained using the output from the classifier most closely resembling its input type.
+These regression models enable the digital twin to predict reactor power dynamics with high accuracy, providing actionable insights for operational decision-making.
 The distribution and error of the regression models can be analyzed to show their efficacy.
 The results are shown in Figures \ref{fig:13}, \ref{fig:14}, and \ref{fig:15}.

-The results show that the models using control rod height rather than reactivity have a blind spot around the 0.4 output spike in the original dataset.
-This could be due to either the worse performance of the first stage classifiers using control rod height or the model cannot correctly infer the reactor physics from the control rod heights.
-The AIO and split input models have only minimal difference between the two, implying that most of the prediction information is inferenced from the classifier from the previous stage.
+The results show that the models using control rod height rather than reactivity have a blind spot around the 0.4 output spike present in the original dataset.
+This could be due to either the worse performance of the first stage classifiers using control rod height or because the model cannot correctly infer the reactor physics from just the control rod heights.
+The AIO and split input models seem to have only minimal difference between the two, implying that most of the prediction information is inferences from the classifier from the previous stage.
 Additional regularization of the classification input could help reduce this reliance.

+Additionally, the MAPE for each model is examined using the MSTR dataset.
+Results can be seen in Table \ref{tb:mape_results}.